1969 Chevelle SS396

 The standard instrument cluster consisted of the speedometer/odometer and fuel gauge; note warning lamps for generator, oil pressure, and water temperature.
 The shift pattern in the center also indicates this was a column shifted 3-speed automatic.
 If there is no shift pattern indicator the Chevelle would be equipped with a manual transmission or a floor shifted automatic transmission.

-Two examples of the Special Instrumentation option are shown here.
-Note redline for tachometer is based on the engine ordered; #6469404 5500 rpm on the left (L34 & L35 396 V8) and #6469408 6000 rpm on the two below (L78 396 V8) and a 3rd redline (#6469397 5000 rpm but not shown) was used with 307, 327, and 350 V8 engines.
+Three examples of the Special Instrumentation option are shown here.
+Note redline for tachometer is based on the engine ordered; #6469404 5500 rpm on the left (L34 & L35 396 V8) and #6469408 6000 rpm on the two below (L78 396 V8) and a 3rd redline (#6469397 5000 rpm) was used with 307, 327, and 350 V8 engines.
 The warning lamps for generator, oil pressure, and water temperature have been replaced with an ammeter for the battery and gauges for oil pressure and water temperature.
 Not shown here, but the electric clock was also part of the Special Instrumentation option and would occupy the center pod in the cluster shown above the shift pattern indicator.

 Note the circuit boards on these two units.
 The one on the left with the circular board is an original GM unit while the one on the right with the rectangular board is an aftermarket unit.
 Nothing wrong with an aftermarket unit but you can see the difference.